zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 ## Input data

-On what is RELISH and TREC, please refer to our [medline-preprocessing repository](https://github.com/zbmed-semtec/medline-preprocessing), where the data explanation and extraction is described.
+On what is RELISH, please refer to our [relish-preprocessing repository](https://github.com/zbmed-semtec/relish-preprocessing), where the data explanation and extraction is described.

 For the hybrid approach, the input data are annotated XML files generated using Whatizit/monq.
 The process can be found in the [repository documentation](https://github.com/zbmed-semtec/whatizit-dictionary-ner/tree/main/docs).